Southern Caribbean Cruise - Tortola, British Virgin Islands

 After an hour of paddling and swimming lunch was served as a large buffet spread in the cabin.
 All of it was delicious and it was accompanied by all you can drink soda, beer, rum punch, and dark and stormy mixed drinks (ginger beer and rum).
 After lunch we sailed for another 20 min to The Indians where we snorkels for a half hour.
 All four of us agreed that this was the top snorkeling we have ever done, including Hawaii and the Western Caribbean because of the plethora of fish and the colors.

 We sailed back, arriving about 30 min before all aboard.
 After a long day in the sun and all that rum, everyone headed straight back to the ship for showers and naps.
 We dressed up for dinner as it was Valentine's Day and the on board dress code called for 'evening chic'.
 We had reservations in the French restaurant on board where everything was delicious, albeit service was slower than desired.
 My favorites were the crab and salmon parfait starter, venison with red cabbage and the cheese course before dessert.
 All in all it was a great day and I was the only one who got too much sun (although I blame the husband/cabana boy since everywhere I applied it I didn't burn).

 Monday we spent at sea and there is nothing significant to report - breakfast on the balcony, slept in, watched a top chef cooking challenge in the theater, lunch, trivia, cocktails, dinner.
-Pete and Ellen have been sampling all the musical venues/artists on board so I will have them dictate a review later.
+The in-laws have been sampling all the musical venues/artists on board so I will have them dictate a review later.

-Tuesday we are in Fort de France, Martinique which is a French speaking country so Pete and I are on duty for all conversation!
+Tuesday we are in Fort de France, Martinique which is a French speaking country so The Chemist and I are on duty for all conversation!